DaveBullet1050/BatoceraHelpers/README/DMDMarquee README.md

 ```

 ## Upgrades...
 I ended up recompiling dmdserver and associated libraries from source from the latest versions.
 The versions shipped with Batocera V41+ should be fine though.
 Note: the latest dmdserver wouldn't connect to the latest Marquee ESP32 firmware v5.1.2 (v5.1.1 was fine).  v5.1.4 is what I am running with, but it displays a ZeDMD banner often, whereas the v3.6.0 shipped with V41+ was clear / dark.
-I might revert to the shipped version, as I am using a USB connection between Pi and ESP32 and don't need WiFi support of the latest (v5+) firmwares)
+I might revert to the shipped version, as I am using a USB connection between Pi and ESP32 and don't need WiFi support of the latest (v5+) firmwares).
+Edit: I recompiled the 5.1.4 firmware to remove the DisplayLogo at boot.
+There is no out of the box option / feature to suppress the logo when the ESP32 firmware is starting up, so a recompile is required as per the ZeDMD Github page (using platformio).